-During the library's closure, district residents have the option to apply for a temporary library card in order to be able to access the library's online services during this unprecedented time.
+During the library's closure, district residents can apply for a temporary library card to access the library's online services.

 To apply for a free library card, please bring two forms of identification to the Circulation Desk, both showing proof of current address within the Ela Area Public Library District.
 The Library District includes most, but not all, of Lake Zurich, Kildeer, Hawthorn Woods, and some surrounding unincorporated areas.
 To obtain an Ela library card you must live within our District.

 You can use your library card at other public libraries in Illinois as part of the reciprocal borrowing program.
 People with cards from outside the Ela library district can use the Ela library.
 Please bring your library card and identification, so we can open an account for you.

 Please note, your Ela Area Public Library card expires three years from the date you received it.
 Two forms of identification, both showing proof of current address within the Ela Area Public Library District, are needed to renew your card.